TDG-Platform/docs/Ughli.md

 **Output structure**

-In the case where acompEnabled is true (the default), the output directory port "data" contains the orthorectified and atmospherically compensated output TIF images, with one TIF each for multispectral, pan, and swir data (if present).
+In the case where acompEnabled is true (the default), the output directory port "data" contains the orthorectified and atmospherically compensated output TIF images, with one TIF each for multispectral, pan, and SWIR data (if present).
 In addition, a "GIS_FILES" subfolder will be present in the "vnir" folder that contains vector shapefiles relevant to the VNIR strip.
 If SWIR imagery was processed, a "GIS_FILES" subfolder will be present in the "swir" folder that contains vector shapefiles relevant to the SWIR strip.
 A manifest.json file is also produced cataloging the salient output files, which can be useful for identifying output files of interest.
 For example:

     ./metrics.txt
     ./manifest.json